 In other words, when upgrading to MySQL 8.0, the slaves must be MySQL 8.0 before you can upgrade the master to 8.0.
 Note that downgrading from 8.0 to older versions does not work so simply: You must ensure that any 8.0 binary log or relay log has been fully processed, so that you can remove it before proceeding with the downgrade.

 Some upgrades may require that you drop and re-create database objects when you move from one MySQL series to the next.
 For example, collation changes might require that table indexes be rebuilt.
-Such operations, if necessary, are detailed at Section 184.108.40.206, “Changes Affecting Upgrades to MySQL 8.0”.
+Such operations, if necessary, are detailed at Section 184.108.40.206, “Changes in MySQL 8.0”.
 It is safest to perform these operations separately on the slaves and the master, and to disable replication of these operations from the master to the slave.
 To achieve this, use the following procedure:

 Stop all the slaves and upgrade them.
 Restart them with the